Public Safety Power Shutoff

 Proactive but Useless

-by nwinches, about 2 months ago
+by nwinches, 3 months ago

 I was informed that my power would be shut off proactively on both Wednesday and Friday events.